-The majority of Middle Tennessee State University undergrads use financial aid to finance their education.
+The majority of Middle Tennessee State University undergrads use financial aid to help pay for school.
 In 2021, 9,684 of the 19,188 undergrads enrolled received financial aid.
-Middle Tennessee State University meets 63 percent of the demonstrated financial need for undergraduates.
+Middle Tennessee State University meets 63% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|

 |Most Common Loans for Middle Tennessee State University Students|